documentationfor yFiles for HTML 3.0.0.2

 Layout Style

-The edge paths of parallel edges consist of parallel segments.
+The edge paths of multi-edges consist of parallel segments.
 At the end points, the edges can either still be parallel or joined in one point.

-The master edge determining the routing is highlighted
+The leading edge determining the routing is highlighted.

 Concept